trickeydan/pirate-islands2/README.md

-Smallpeice Rules
+SourceBots 2018 Rules
 ================

-Currently for the 2016 game: Formula 1 Ricin.
+The rulebook for SourceBots 2018